In ‘Climate of fear and anxiety’: Some 200 Vodafone staff offered voluntary redundancy, says union Chris Keall, New Zealand Herald writes:

 We shouldn’t forget job cuts are often devastating to the people involved.
 They are often also uncomfortable, even stressful for many of the staff who remain.
 It can hurt morale.
 If there are long term effects, they will probably show up after the IPO.

 One risk here is that Vodafone New Zealand has suffered from poor customer service in the past.
-It has used overseas outsourced call centres that customers hated.
+It has used an overseas outsourced call centre that customers hated.
 A return to those days would damage the company.

 Last year Consumer criticised the company after a satisfaction survey.